HueByte/HueByte/README.md

 ## `👾 Something about me`
 > 💬 If you have any questions feel free to contact me at discord `Hue ❤#3539` or via email ainodeve@gmail.com

-> ⚡ Currently mastering my skills and learning new stuff 💹.
+> ⚡ Currently besides my job I'm Computer Science student

 ## `⚙️ Languages & Tools`